-Most bidding procedures are carried out online via an e-tendering method.
+Most bidding procedures and tender processes are carried out online via an e-tendering method.
 This is much simpler for both buyers and suppliers and allows transparent communication.
 For further clarification in tender documents, always check the online portal for any messages or clarification questions from other bidders.

 How much time will you have to complete a tender?

 Typically, in the public sector, a contract notice will be released and there will then be a 4–5 week window to complete and return your tender submission.
-This is normal for most contracts: however, there might be a longer time frame if it is a particularly large contract or tender document.
+This is normal for most contracts for both goods and services.
+However, there might be a longer time frame if it is a particularly large contract or tender document.